Rakeem Lawrence stars as Bunny in 'Goodnight, Moon.' Photo by Adams VisCom

 Goodnight, moon: Hello to theatre for a lifetime

 Seventy-two years ago, Margaret Wise Brown and Clement Herd introduced the world to the “Great Green Room” and, with more than 48 million copies sold worldwide, Goodnight Moon has become a beloved classic.
-This fall, DCPA Education is presenting Chad Henry’s musical adaptation as part of its Theatre for Young Audiences program.
+This fall for the second time, DCPA Education is presenting Chad Henry’s musical adaptation as part of its Theatre for Young Audiences program.

 As arts budgets have been cut across many school districts, the Denver Center has developed TYA to open up access for students to experience live theatre.
 With student matinees of its mainstage plays already engaging thousands of high-school students, the Education team saw a further opportunity to produce aesthetically vibrant theatre for younger age groups.